Trendy Taize Prayer Services

-Dave: It’s a community—Tizaé is a community over there in France.
-I haven’t visited it, but they’re into mysticism and the Pope has visited by the way, and is quite happy with it.
-Now what we’re talking about here are the very techniques that we were just refuting.
-First of all, repetition—they think that’s—it’s like spinning a Buddhist prayer wheel in Tibet.
-Jesus said, “The heathen uses vain repetition and they think they will be heard for their much speaking.”
-Actually in this case, well “Lord have mercy,” that is a prayer, but in this case it is more like a mantra to put you into an altered state of consciousness.
+Dave: It’s a community—Taize is a community over there in France.
+I haven’t visited it, but they’re into mysticism—and the pope has visited it, by the way, and is quite happy with it.
+Now, what we’re talking about here are the very techniques that we were just refuting.
+First of all, repetition—they think that’s...it’s like spinning a Buddhist prayer wheel in Tibet.
+Jesus said, “The heathen use vain repetition, and they think they will be heard for their much speaking.”
+Actually, in this case—well, “Lord have mercy,” that is a prayer—but in this case it’s more like a mantra to put you into an altered state of consciousness.

-Tom: Right, you say it over and over and over and over.
+Tom: Well, you say it over and over and over and over.

 Dave: That’s right.